gchoy/Text-Processing/README.md

 wc_result generated
 med_result generated

-indicating that result files were placed in the output folder.
+indicating that result files were created in the output folder.